This Mediterranean Orzo Salad is the ultimate side dish. Just toss cooked orzo with feta, veggies and fresh herbs and serve!

 Instructions

-- Simmer uncovered until the orzo is cooked through and most of the vegetable broth has been absorbed, about 10 minutes.
+- Simmer covered until the orzo is cooked through and most of the vegetable broth has been absorbed, about 10 minutes.
 Drain any excess broth and immediately toss the orzo in the olive oil.

 - Allow the orzo to cool completely.
 Prep the veggies while the orzo cools.
 Chop cucumber, cut tomatoes into quarters, cut olives in half and crumble the feta.